This guidance advises PCBUs how to choose, use and maintain an on-tool water suppression system to control dust.

 It is important to implement the higher order control measures – elimination, substitution and engineering controls – and administrative controls before implementing RPE.
 Whether RPE is required will depend on the amount of dust remaining in the air.
 This can only be determined by carrying out exposure monitoring (see below).
 If using RPE, it should be available for all exposed workers, not only those using the tools.

 Monitoring does not control risk and does not replace the need for control measures to eliminate or minimise worker exposure to dust including crystalline silica.
-See our guidance on Workplace Exposure Standards for more information.
+See WorkSafe’s guidance on Exposure monitoring and health monitoring for more information.

 Monitoring should be carried out by a competent person such as an occupational hygienist who has the right knowledge, skills and experience in appropriate techniques and procedures including interpreting results.

-You can find a list of verified workplace health and safety professionals on the HASANZ website register(external link) or contact the New Zealand Occupational Hygiene Society(external link).
+You can find a list of verified workplace health and safety professionals on the Health and Safety Association of New Zealand website register(external link) or contact the New Zealand Occupational Hygiene Society(external link)